AishaKhalfan/aws-projects/ImplementingaServerlessArchitectureonAWS/README.md

 # Task 4: Configuring notifications
-You want to notify inventory management staff when a store runs out of stock for an item.
+We want to notify inventory management staff when a store runs out of stock for an item.
 For this serverless notification functionality, you will use ``Amazon SNS``.

 ![amazonsns]()